-Synchronization of a shared data set
+Synchronization of a common dataset

 2. Click Synchronize with record.